learn-co-curriculum/dsc-derivatives-intro/README.md

 > * Then, let one hour elapse and mark down the distance at that next hour.
 > * Finally, divide the difference in the distances by the elapsed time.

 In the below graph, we begin to calculate the speed at the first hour.
-We used matplotlib, which you learned about before, to do this.

 ```python